Skip to main content

 A Path Monitoring System (PMS, see [RFC8403]) is a dedicated central

-Segment Routing (SR) domain monitoring device (as compared to a
+Segment Routing (SR) domain monitoring device.
+Monitoring individual

-topology changes.
-In addition to that, Network Operators may be
+adapt routing after detected topology changes.
+Network Operators may

-The IPPM architecture was a first step to that direction [RFC2330].
+The IPPM architecture is a first step to that direction [RFC2330].

 IPPM's active measurement solutions require dedicated measurement